Anisha7/Trie-Autocomplete-Scrabble/README.md

 ## Method Header:

 ```
-// Can provide a list of words upon initialization
+// Provide a list of words upon initialization
 class Trie(object):

     // add a word to trie